carpentries/instructor-training/01-models.md

 > ## Modeling Novice Mental Models
 >
-> FIXME: create MCQ and explicitly describe misconceptions of each.
+> Create one MCQ (multiple choice question) and explain
+> the diagnostic power of its distractors - what is each
+> distractor trying to identify as a misconception?
 {: .challenge}

 > ## Confronting the Contradiction
 >
-> FIXME: explain a misconception and how to get learner to confront it.
+> Explain a misconception and how to get learner to confront it.
 {: .challenge}

 > ## Other Kinds of Formative Assessment
 >
-> FIXME: describe another kind of formative assessment you have seen and explain it in psychological terms.
+> Describe another kind of formative assessment you have seen and explain it in psychological terms.
 {: .challenge}